Conveniently located to serve New York

 “I had a root canal today and have been dreading what would occur during and after the procedure.
-Dr Solomon and his team walked me through the steps and made feel comfortable throughout.
+Dr. Solomon and his team walked me through the steps and made me feel comfortable throughout.
 A few jokes …” – K.R. / Google / Mar 08, 2019

 “I cannot recommend this practice enough.
-Best experience I have ever had at a dentist, they go above and beyond!I had a dental emergency and after a terrible experience at another practice and many many …” – N.N. / Google / Feb 14, 2020
+The best experience I have ever had at a dentist, they go above and beyond!I had a dental emergency and after a terrible experience at another practice and many many …” – N.N. / Google / Feb 14, 2020

 “As an architect, I appreciate the design and feel of this dentist office.
 You walk into a space that feels like you are walking to your living room and this welcoming/friendly environment really is a …” – A. / Healthgrades / Jan 27, 2020

 “Amazing and welcoming service.
 Everyone is so sweet and the entire experience is very transparent.” – P.H. / Healthgrades / Jan 24, 2020